GDWR/knowsql/README.md

-# Hoard
+# knowsql

-Hoard is a Key Value store implemented as a [bitcask](https://riak.com/assets/bitcask-intro.pdf) accessible over tcp.
+knowsql is a Key Value store implemented as a [bitcask](https://riak.com/assets/bitcask-intro.pdf) accessible over tcp.